theseus-os/Theseus/osdi20ae/evolution_case_studies/README.md

 ### Dependencies
-The live evolution experiments are most easily reproduced by  by downloading updated crates from a "build server" which is simply a local webserver based on Python's SimpleHTTP program.
-This requires `python2.7` and `rhash`.
+The live evolution experiments are most easily reproduced by downloading updated crates from a "build server" which is simply a local webserver based on Python's SimpleHTTP program.
+This scenario accurately represents an over-the-air live evolution scenario in which evolutionary updates are downloaded from a server.
+The webserver requires `python2.7` and `rhash`.
 * Run the following: `sudo apt-get install -y python2.7 rhash`

 You will also need an environment for building and running Theseus, as described in the [main Theseus README](../../README.md#Building-Theseus).